Know the importance of taking care of the liver

 - Nausea and vomiting, especially after consuming irritating and greasy foods.

-- Recurring headache.
+- Recurrent headache.

 - Bad breath and metallic taste in the mouth.

-- Yellow skin and eyes (jaundice).
+- Yellowish skin and eyes (jaundice).

 - Dark urine and changes in urination habits.